emarzion/emarzion.github.io/_posts/2023-10-21-TB-Generator.md

 For many types of games, [endgame tablebases](https://en.wikipedia.org/wiki/Endgame_tablebase) are capable of determining if certain positions are won by a player or drawn, as well as how long it takes for the winning player to achieve victory assuming perfect play by both sides (this is typically known as depth to mate or DTM).
 First conceived by Richard Bellman in 1965, the idea behind the construction (known as retrograde analysis) has most successfully been applied to the study of chess endgames, where it has revolutionized players' understandings of various classes of endgame positions.

 Formally verified endgame tablebases were first investigated by Joe Hurd in [_Formal Verification of Chess Endgame Databases_](https://www.gilith.com/papers/chess.pdf), where he constructed endgame tablebases for chess using [HOL4](https://en.wikipedia.org/wiki/HOL_(proof_assistant)) equipped with a [BDD](https://en.wikipedia.org/wiki/Binary_decision_diagram) engine.
-For this project, we investigated how to write a tablebase generator in Coq using an unabashed dependently-typed style, using codata to express things like draws and strategies.
+For this project, we investigated how to write a tablebase generator in Coq using an unabashedly dependently-typed style, using codata to express things like draws and strategies.

 # Retrograde analysis